fanartie/arthur-do-it-right/redux-1/index.md

 ### _Finally, it's running correctly now!_

-Questions for you...
+#### _Questions for you..._

-1. If you noticed the "react-awesome-reveal" library that shows the "Fade" effect when we click on the person.
-Why does the first GIF (original code with bug) seems look like running correctly, only one person with "Fading" effect even though every student is rendered ?
+1. If you noticed the "react-awesome-reveal" that is used for "Fade" effect when we click on the person.
+Why does the original code (with bug) seem look running correctly with only one person "Fading" even though all students are rendered ?

 2. What's the influence if we never fix the bug?

-3. If we receive 'webSocket' for the element update, how can we reduce to update the only single element ?
+3. If we receive 'webSocket' for a single element update, how can we update at the reducer with using immer ?